sazae657/CDE_Mod/cde/programs/dtksh/ksh93/README.md

 The code should conform to the
 [IEEE POSIX 1003.1 standard](http://www.opengroup.org/austin/papers/posix_faq.html)
-and to the proposed ANSI-C standard so that it should be portable to all such systems.
+and to the proposed ANSI C standard so that it should be portable to all such systems.
 Like the previous version, KSH-88, it is designed to accept eight bit character sets transparently, thereby making it internationally compatible.
 It can support multi-byte characters sets with some